Mortgage Basics

 Who Pays for Mortgage Loan Insurance?

-The borrower will pay for the insurance when less than 20% is put down.
-This premium can either be blended into your mortgage and paid off over the life of the mortgage or paid as a lump sum to reduce interest-carrying costs.
+When their down payment is less than 20%, the homebuyer is required to pay the insurance premium.
+This premium can either be blended into the mortgage and paid off over the life of the mortgage or paid as a lump sum in cash to reduce interest-carrying costs.

-If you put down 20% or more, the insurance cost is low, and the lender will pay for the insurance without passing the costs on to you.
+When the homebuyer puts down 20% or more, the insurance cost is low, and the lender typically pays for the insurance without passing the costs directly to you.
+However, in some cases, the borrower may still need to pay for the mortgage loan insurance on their low-ratio mortgage when the loan-to-value (LTV) ratio is below 80%.

 Loan-to-value (LTV) Premium on Total Loan Who Typically Pays?